Overview

 Unless maternal deterioration or evidence of fetal distress is found, labor should be conducted as in pregnancies not complicated with cirrhosis.
 Once the patient is admitted to the labor and delivery unit, additional laboratory tests should be obtained, including liver, renal, and coagulation studies.
 Any laboratory abnormalities, especially coagulation, platelet, and hematocrit abnormalities, should be addressed and treated with blood products prior to delivery, if possible.

-If the patient has known esophageal varices, a gastroenterologist should be consulted and alerted to the patient’s presence on labor and delivery, in the case that an emergent endoscopy or Sengstaken-Blakemore tube needs to be placed.
+If the patient has known esophageal varices, a gastroenterologist should be consulted and alerted to the patient’s presence during labor and delivery, in case an emergent endoscopy or Sengstaken-Blakemore tube needs to be placed.

-An early epidural is also helpful in order to decrease pain and intra-abdominal pressure, which increases the pressure on any varices.
+An early epidural is also helpful to reduce pain and intra-abdominal pressure, which increases the pressure on any varices.
+Some experts also recommend assisting the second stage of labor with the application of vacuum or forceps as well.

 Variceal bleeding

-Intravenous vasoconstricting medications that decrease portal pressures, including octreotide, have been used.
-No evidence of teratogenicity has been found, but it has not yet been well studied in pregnancy.
-One medication commonly used in nonpregnant patients, vasopressin, is contraindicated in pregnant patients because it can cause arteriolar spasm that can lead to placental ischemia and abruption.
+IV vasoconstricting medications that reduce portal pressures, including octreotide, have been used.
+No evidence of teratogenicity has been found, but this agent has not yet been well studied in pregnancy.
+However, one medication commonly used in nonpregnant patients, vasopressin, is contraindicated in pregnant patients because it can cause arteriolar spasm that can lead to placental ischemia and abruption.
 Vasopressin has also been associated with fetal digit and limb reductions due to fetal ischemia.

 Portasystemic shunts have been placed in pregnant patients and may decrease the risk of recurrent hemorrhage, but these procedures should be reserved for patients with bleeding refractory to other treatment methods.